sakshiadale3030/Chat_Messenger_GUI-with-Log_Facility/README.md

 ## 📌 Abstract
 This project implements a **Client–Server Chat Messenger** using **Java Swing**, **TCP socket programming**, and **multithreading**.
 It allows two-way real-time text communication between a server and a client through a graphical user interface.
-The system ensures safe communication using `DataInputStream` and `DataOutputStream`, maintains a client-side chat log, and supports graceful termination using a predefined `"bye"` protocol.
+The system ensures safe communication using `DataInputStream` and `DataOutputStream`, maintains a server&client-side chat log, and supports graceful termination using a predefined `"bye"` protocol.

 This project demonstrates core networking concepts, GUI development, file handling, and concurrent programming in Java.